The secret to this juicy dry-rub smoked chicken? A citrus & soy based brine that lends another level of flavor.

 - 1-2 tablespoons pork rub

-- In a saucepan, combine vinegar, water, sugar, salt, cardamom and peppercorns.
+- In a saucepan, combine cider, water, sugar, salt, cardamom and peppercorns.
 Heat gently until salt and sugar are dissolved.
 Allow to cool.

 - Trim the tenderloin from any large pieces of fat or membrane and place in a large ziptop bag.
 Pour in the cooled brine, seal the bag then place in the fridge to marinade for 1-2 hours.